Editor’s Note:

 It isn’t fair to punish the photographers who shot these ads when the groundwork for concepts and their execution are all overseen by the creative team.

-However, it is baffling that so many people involved in the production would overlook the deliberate narrative being created at every step in the process.
+However, it is baffling that so many people involved in the production from Balenciaga’s team would overlook the narrative being created in favour of being ‘edgy’.

-As someone who eats, breathes and sleeps marketing, I believe Balenciaga took a deliberate and calculated risk with this campaign.
+As someone who eats, breathes and sleeps marketing, I believe Balenciaga took a deliberate and calculated risk with this campaign to bridge the gap between play and punk fashion, which could have worked.

 You may also like